 Old Yet New Nasal Vaccines

 In the 1990s, we set up a laboratory for the study of mucosal immunity—the first of its kind in Japan—at the Research Institute for Microbial Diseases at Osaka University.
 The late Dr. Yoshiomi Okuno and others at Osaka University had already conducted a trial in which tens of thousands of Japanese schoolchildren were administered a nasal spray of attenuated influenza viruses.
-The effectiveness of this spray vaccine was compared with that of the injected vaccine by evaluating absentee, because the effects of mucosal immunity were not considered at that time.
+The effectiveness of this spray vaccine was compared with that of the injected vaccine by evaluating absenteeism from school due to viral infection in the two groups, because the effects of mucosal immunity were not considered at that time.
 Meanwhile scientific evidence was gradually accumulating including our studies to support the effectiveness of aerodigestive mucosal immune systems, we subsequently decided to develop a safe mucosal vaccine without side effects.

 In 2003, we established a new mucosal immunology laboratory at the Institute of Medical Science, University of Tokyo, and continue basic research on advancing mucosal immunology along with clinical research leading to the development of mucosal vaccines.
 Developing countries were the primary target for oral vaccine development, because injectable vaccines need to be frozen or refrigerated after production until they are transported to vaccination sites, known as a cold-chain and this task is difficult and expensive in developing countries.
 Additionally, injectable vaccines require syringes and needles; in developing countries, this can lead to secondary infections and pose environmental risks because they are often reused or not disposed of properly.
 To overcome the obstacles associated with the developing countries, our effort was initiated to develop the cold-chain- and syringe/needle-free rice-based mucosal vaccine as a prototype of “ green vaccine”.
 Therefore, this “green vaccine” was a truly novel and unique approach in vaccinology field.